SourceAudio/sa-adobe-panel-beta/README.md

 - **My panel crashed or something unexpected happened!
 What do I do?**
   *Please* make an issue in this repo with as much detail as you can.
 If you're comfortable with this sort of thing, head to http://localhost:7778/ select the panel, and then save the console log to attach to your issue.
 - **How do I change my settings?**
-  In the upper right-hand corner of the panel is a hamburger menu (three horizontal lines) that has your options to change the site you're currently in, settings, and log out.
+  In the bottom-left corner of the panel is a cog menu that has your options to change the site you're currently in, settings, and log out.
 - **I have a buddy that wants to test out the panel, can I share it with them?**
   Sure!
 Please ensure they understand this is still in the testing phase, and that they meet the requirements above.
 - **Can you add my very special feature into the panel?**